-- 7.1.
-The International Class Fee will be set by the ISAF in conjunction with IFDCO.
-Payment has to be directed to the ISAF Ltd. As receipt for the International Class Fee payment, a numbered ISAF Plaque will be sent by the ISAF and must be glued to the boat before Fundamental measurement: - a.
+7.1.
+The International Class Fee will be set by World Sailing in conjunction with IFDCO.
+Payment has to be directed to World Sailing Ltd. As receipt for the International Class Fee payment, a numbered World Sailing (ISAF) plaque will be sent by World Sailing and must be glued to the boat before Fundamental measurement:

+a.
 To the starboard forward bulkhead (just forward of the mast), or if this is not possible:

-- b.
-To the starboard aft side of the aft bulkhead of a half double bottom, or if this is not possible: - c.
-To the starboard side of the hog (vertical inner keel) about 300 mm from the transom, or if this is not possible: - d.
+b.
+To the starboard aft side of the aft bulkhead of a half double bottom, or if this is not possible:

+c.
+To the starboard side of the hog (vertical inner keel) about 300 mm from the transom, or if this is not possible:

+d.
 To the aft bulkhead of the cockpit.